Mayzone/auto-update/README.md

 Update 2.
 28.06.2020 (Require fresh install)

-Added custom join msg with command using \automsg host/client (anything)
+Added custom join msg with command using \automsg host/client (any msg you want, replace space with _)

 Added answer pager client side in mission menu